Lionsberg/lionsberg-wiki/Planning System.md

 This makes each Actor the "last planner" before work is accepted and taken up by the Actor.
 Both systems are described in more depth later in this Guide.

+The [[Lionsberg Planning System]] attempts to integrate the best features and benefits of various systems into a wise and comprehensive Way that integrates planning with the rest of the Lionsberg System in order to accelerate [[Throughput]] of [[The Goal]].

 These systems dovetail into one another, and can be iterated upon and used in conjunction.